Wonderful service from start to finish.

 Determining how much compensation you could be entitled to will again depend on your case.
 All compensation claims are made up of two separate areas:

 - General damages, which would be assessed by the pain and suffering you have endured, and the impact the accident and subsequent injuries have had on your life.

 - Special damages, which would include your financial losses, such as loss of earnings.

 Can I bring a claim against my employer?

 If your accident occurred at work, you may be concerned about bringing a claim against your employer for fear of being dismissed or being treated detrimentally.
 Your employer is legally not allowed to do this, and all employers have a legal obligation to obtain the relevant insurance to cover eventualities such as this.
-You can find out more about your rights following an accident at work here.

 “Claiming compensation is just one piece of the puzzle after having an accident,” explains Molly.
 “You will not only have physical injuries, but you and your loved ones may also have been affected emotionally and you may need to adjust to a new way of living.
 That’s why coming to us can help you put the pieces together, as we can offer you access to our network of professionals, including medical experts, rehabilitation and counselling experts.
 We appreciate that contacting a solicitor to discuss an accident can be a daunting prospect, but we will explain each step to you with compassion and respect, leaving you with an understanding as to your rights and the process involved.”